-- 1.1 This instruction covers the installation of door units in new construction detached one- and two-family dwellings and townhouses not more than three stories above-grade in height with a separate means of egress.
-It does not cover retrofit/replacement applications. - 1.2 This instruction only applies to units with a mounting flange or nail fin where the flange is employed for securing the door into a vertical stud frame wall.
-SWI's brickmold is also considered to be a mounting flange and therefore may also be included in these instructions. - 1.3 These instructions apply to factory assembled, "square" and non-radius units.
-Greater effort, instruction, care and adjustment will be required for units set into radius walls, corner locations or units that must be re-assembled on the project site.
-Note: all SWI Bi-Fold doors are assembled and checked for proper operation in the factory.
-Some units may need to be disassembled for delivery. - 1.4 This instruction covers the installation process from pre-installation procedures through post-installation procedures.
-Fabrication or assembly of units whether such fabrication takes place in a factory or at the intended installation site is not included in these directions. - 1.5 Aspects of installation relating to installation effectiveness and reasonable durability in service are covered in this document.
-It does not cover aspects of installation relating to door frame and panel handling, storage or the safety of the person installing the units. - 1.6 These instructions provide minimum requirements that will help to ensure the installation of door units in an effective manner.
-Actual conditions in buildings vary greatly, and in some cases additional care and precaution may need to be taken. - 1.7 This instruction does not purport to address all of the safety problems associated with its use.
+1.1 This instruction covers the installation of doors in new construction detached one- and two-family dwellings and townhouses not more than three stories above-grade in height with a separate means of egress.
+It does not cover retrofit/replacement applications.

+1.2 This instruction only applies to units with a mounting flange or nail fin where the flange is employed for securing the door into a vertical stud frame wall.

+1.3 These instructions apply to factory assembled, one leaf "single" and two leaf "pair" door styles.
+Note: all SWI pre-hung doors are assembled and checked for proper operation in the factory.
+Some units may need to be disassembled for delivery.

+1.4 This instruction covers the installation process from pre-installation procedures through postinstallation procedures.
+Fabrication or assembly of units whether such fabrication takes place in a factory or at the intended installation site is not included in these directions.

+1.5 Aspects of installation relating to installation effectiveness and reasonable durability in service are covered in this document.
+It does not cover aspects of installation relating to door frame and panel handling, storage or the safety of the person installing the units.

+1.6 These instructions provide minimum requirements that will help to ensure the installation of doors in an effective manner.
+Actual conditions in buildings vary greatly, and in some cases additional care and precaution may need to be taken.

+1.7 This instruction does not purport to address all of the safety problems associated with its use.
 It is the responsibility of whoever uses this document to consult and establish appropriate safety procedures and determine the applicability of regulatory limitations prior to use.

-- 1.8 This instruction is not intended to replace federal, state, or local building codes.
-In all cases follow applicable building codes for any special procedures, applications, or requirements. - 1.9 Installation and flashing details that do not fall under this standard are the responsibility of the engineer or architect of the project.
-For example, door installations into recessed, corner or radius openings are not covered in this instruction. - 1.10 These instructions may not apply to door systems whose mounting flange has been bent, cracked, cut, or removed.
+1.8 This instruction is not intended to replace federal, state, or local building codes.
+In all cases follow applicable building codes for any special procedures, applications, or requirements.

+1.9 Installation and flashing details that do not fall under this standard are the responsibility of the engineer or architect of the project.
+For example, door installations into recessed, corner or radius openings are not covered in this instruction.

+1.10 These instructions may not apply to door systems whose mounting flange has been bent, cracked, cut, or removed.
 If such damage or modification has occurred, consult Southland Windows for repair or special installation instructions.